txtdirect/website/content/docs/configuration/content.md

 ---

-To use a custom DNS resolver instead of machine's default resolver, you can provide the `resolver` address in the config.
+To use a custom DNS resolver instead of the machine's default resolver, you can provide the `resolver` address in the config.

 ## Config